The decivo Approach

 What happens when teams build too early

 The biggest risk isn’t building too slowly.
 It’s investing too early in the wrong direction.
 When scope is fuzzy and assumptions remain untested, the expensive development environment quickly becomes a trial-and-error playground.
+Studies like Veracode’s back this up: 45% of AI-generated code contained security flaws — optimized for the demo moment, not for production.

 Priorities shift mid-sprint